Hot Extended Galaxy Halos Around Local L* Galaxies From Sunyaev-Zeldovich Measurements: Discussion and Conclusions

 A study of halo masses with $EAGLE$ \citep{Davies2019} has a similar factor of two spread in the prediction of $Y$ and the gaseous halo baryon fraction at fixed $M_h$.
 Our hot halo mass (from the SZ signal) at $R_{200}$ is $0.31 \pm 0.09$ of the cosmic baryon fraction, indistinguishable from the $0.27$ value of the model.
 For $Y$, our value is about a factor of two above their median value at logM$_{200}$ = 12.3 but within the dispersion.
 This could be explained if there is a temperature difference of a factor of two between the simulations and our data.

 In a subsequent paper, \cite{Davies2020} considered the difference between \textit{EAGLE} and \textit{IllustrisTNG}, simulations that include feedback from both AGNs and stars.
-Their baryon fractions for the CGM differ by a factor of 2-3 for $11.5 < \text{logM}_{200} < 12$ (\textit{IllustrisTNG} is higher), although at logM$_{200} = 12.3$, they happen to be very similar, with baryon fractions for the CGM $f_{CGM}/(\Omega_b/\Omega_0) \approx 0.25$.
-These values are consistent with our stack value of $0.31 \pm 0.09$ at R$_{200}$.
+The outputs from both simulations are analyzed with the same approach, where the non-star forming fluid elements within $R_{200}$ are labeled as the CGM.
+Their baryon fractions for the CGM differ by a factor of 2-3 for $11.5 < \log(M_{200}/M_{\odot}) < 12$ (\textit{IllustrisTNG} is higher), although at log($M_{200}/M_{\odot}) = 12.3$, they happen to be very similar, with baryon fractions for the CGM $f_{\rm CGM}/(\Omega_{\rm b}/\Omega_0) \approx 0.25$.
+These values are consistent with our stack value of $0.31 \pm 0.09$ at $R_{200}$.
 Overall, our halo gas properties and $Y$ value are in agreement with these three simulation codes.

+The signal beyond 250 kpc ($\approx R_{200}$) is poorly constrained by our data, so we focus on the signal within 250 kpc.
+However, one can consider various contributions to the SZ signal at large radii and whether they would make a contribution near or within $R_{200}$.
+One of the most important contributors could be from a hot intragroup medium.
+None of the objects here have such a medium identified by extended X-ray emission.
+While the intragroup X-ray signal could be undetected, it may still make a SZ contribution.
+We suggested that such a contribution occurs for NGC 891.
+However, we do not know the distribution of faint, extended SZ signals associated with the other $L^*$ galaxies and obtaining such data will be very challenging.
+Of comparable importance is the temperature distribution of the gas in our target galaxy, which is sensitive to feedback, such as from AGNs (e.g., \citealt{LeBrun2015}).